wkgcass/vproxy/doc/architecture.md

 `TcpLB` listens on a port and does loadbalancing for TCP based protocols (e.g. HTTP).
 You can create multiple `TcpLB`s if you want to listen on multiple ports. `Socks5Server` is almost the same as `TcpLB` but it runs socks5 protocol and proxies netflow to client specified backend.

+#### DNSServer

+It provides basic DNS server functionalities: resolving `A|AAAA|SRV` records, based on information recorded in the `upstream`, or recursively request other DNS servers if configured.

+### SDN

+The project provides a SDN virtual switch with a complete TCP/IP stack.
+It allows you to forward, route, nat and handle packets.

+#### Switch

+The SDN virtual switch is provided with the `switch` resource.

+#### VirtualNetwork

+A virtual network inside the switch.
+The name of the VPC is a number which usually represents the VLan or VNI of the network.

+Inside the network, you can configure ips, route tables.
+You can also handle packets programmatically or with the flow generator.

+#### IFace

+The network interface encapsulation.
+The base class makes it very easy to implement new netif for the switch.
+There are a bunch of `IFace` implementations, e.g. `tap, tun, xdp, vxlan, vlan, ...`

+The `iface` belongs to `switch`, but should be attached to a virtual network.

+#### Node

+The concept comes from VPP.
+Each node is one step inside the network stack, and each node decides which node should the packet be sent to.
+A inspecting command is provided to observe the packet traveling routine, in case of debugging.

+#### PacketFilter

+A packet filter hook on `iface` ingress/egress.
+It can pass, drop, modify packets, and can even re-inject the packet to a specific node.

+The flow generator is implemented with `PacketFilter`.

 ### Control Plane

 VProxy will create a event loop named `ControlEventLoop` for controlling operations.
 All quick operations will be operated on this event loop, some operations that might take a very long time will be operated on new threads.